 And speaking of that coolest of winter festivals, St Paul’s annual celebration is packed with fun and FREE family events: ice sculptures in Rice Park, parades in downtown, and days dedicated to families and kids at Landmark Center.
 More more details, hop over here:

 The hall between the Visitor Center and the Conservatory is filled with hands-on activities, manipulatives, art projects and games perfect for the 4 & under set.
 Explore a different theme each week through April 2020.
 Donations appreciated.
 And don’t forget about all of the other free – and toasty warm – exhibits Como offers to bash winter blues: we love to wander the indoor tropical gardens and escape Minnesota, if only for a couple of hours.

 Us Minnesotans don’t find the cold any reason to close up shop on our community festivals; on the contrary, we embrace the weather and theme our winter bashes around it.
 You’ll find the following filled with skating, sledding and sleighrides:

-The annual Martin Luther King, Jr. Celebration builds community by honoring the civil rights movement and Dr. King’s leadership.
-A community meal will be served along with a performance by Mixed Blood Theatre and crafts with Articulture.
-Jan 21, 11am-2pm.
+The annual Martin Luther King, Jr. Celebrations build community by honoring the civil rights movement and Dr. King’s leadership.
+A community meal will be served along with live performances.
+Jan 20.

 Find our complete listing of ideas for the MLK Monday break HERE.